-How To Spot Real Van Cleef & Arpels Alhambra
+How To Spot A Real Van Cleef & Arpels Alhambra

-Founded in Paris in the late 19th century, Van Cleef & Arpels has become one of the world’s most renowned jewelry houses.
-Celebrated for its iconic collections and exquisite haute joaillerie creations, Van Cleef & Arpels’ artful pieces can be found everywhere from coronations to the red carpet.
+Van Cleef & Arpels is one of the world’s most renowned jewelry houses.
+Celebrated for its iconic collections and exquisite haute joaillerie creations, the brand’s meticulous craftsmanship is at the heart of its exquisite pieces.

-With a reputation as storied as Van Cleef Alhambra’s, you have to look out for fakes (definitely not lucky).
+With a storied reputation comes many imitators.
 For a guide to spotting the real thing, we asked TRR Lead Fine Jewelry & Watches Valuation Manager Samantha Equale for her tips.
-Read on and find an authentic Alhambra good luck charm that speaks to you.
+Read on for a lesson on finding your own authentic Alhambra good luck charm.

 Van Cleef Alhambra Signatures & Hallmarks